Best Hunting Blinds In 2022

 - Weight9 pounds

-This next hunting blind offers something a little different to the other blinds we’ve seen.
+This next hunting blind offers something a little different from the other blinds we’ve seen.
 For a start, you’ll notice that it doesn’t have a roof.
 Instead, GhostBlind consists of six panels that you use to hide behind, whilst you sit on the floor.
 So, it’s really not the comfort option.
 But, it’s amazingly versatile when you realize how it works.
 The six panels are actually made from reflective glass and mirror the condition of the ground.
 That means that, whatever the season, this hunting blind will let you blend into the background seamlessly.
 If it’s snowing, the blind will look like snow.
 If you’re in grassland, the blind will look like grass.
 You get the picture.
 The mirrors are actually facing down at the ground slightly, so there is no risk of reflecting anything you’re aiming at.

 At only 26 inches high, you will need to be sitting on the floor – if you sit on a chair, you will poke over the top and make yourself seen to prey.
 It folds up easily into a relatively portable size and you can opt to buy the Pack-N-Rest bag so that you can carry it on your back.
 The standard version does come with a carry strap, but it’s not as comfortable.
 You also get everything you need to fasten it securely in place, so it doesn’t blow away when you’re lining up the shot.
-Our handy guide to the best hunting headlamps features more great products like this.

 6 mirrored panels reflect that ground